'Not Long Ago, Not Far Away': KC exhibition goes inside walls, minds of Auschwitz

 "Auschwitz did not start with gas chambers.
 Hatred does not happen overnight; it builds up slowly among people.
 It does so with words and thoughts, with small everyday acts, with prejudices.
 When we had the vision to create the exhibition, we conceived its narrative as an opportunity to better understand how such a place could come to exist, and as a warning of where hatred can take us to.
 Therefore, it is of vital importance to remember the road that led to Auschwitz and the consequences it had." -- Luis Ferreiro

 Luis Ferreiro is the driving force behind an exhibition currently on show at Kansas City's Union Station.
 Titled "Auschwitz.
 Not long ago.
-Not far away," it was nearly six years in conception, and Kansas City is the last of only two stops it will make in the United States.
-Since it opened June 14, it has been sold out to maximum capacity most days, and Ferreiro advises visitors they'll leave with more questions "than simple and digested answers."
+Not far away," it was nearly six years in conception, and Kansas City, Mo., is the last of only two stops it will make in the United States.
+Since it opened June 14, it has been sold out most days, and Ferreiro advises visitors they'll leave with more questions "than simple and digested answers."

 "There are many different layers in the exhibit, and it will be up to each visitor to decide how deep they will like to go in the understanding of what Auschwitz was, how such a place came to exist and what it means for us today," he says.
 "In that regard, the exhibition is first and foremost a tribute to the memory of the victims.
 But we also hope this stay in our very recent past gives visitors the tools to critically analyze our own present."

-"Auschwitz.
-Not long ago.
-Not far away." features more than 700 original artifacts, 400 photographs and unpublished memoirs, many of which have never been available to the public.
+The exhibit features more than 700 original artifacts, 400 photographs and unpublished memoirs, many of which have never been available to the public.
 The idea for the exhibition started with Ferreiro, whose family founded an exhibition company called Musealia 21 years ago in their home country of Spain.
-It is the only career Ferreiro, who was born in 1982, has ever known.

 "It has been an incredible journey full of learning and creativity, that gave us also the chance to work with the best professionals in the different topics we created exhibitions about," he says.
 "From historians to architects, conservators or designers, leading groups of very talented individuals into a vision for a particular exhibition has been an incredible experience."

-The exhibition also includes loans from more than 20 museums, institutions and private collections from all over the world, Ferreiro clarifies, and although it will continue to tour for several years in other countries after the Kansas City engagement ends in January 2022, "it is in its own nature to come to an end."
+The exhibition also includes loans from more than 20 museums, institutions and private collections from all over the world.

-"The artifacts belong to permanent collections of different museums and, therefore, the exhibition cannot be accommodated into a permanent home," he says.
-"That is why we insist in every city to take advantage of the unique opportunity it means to be able to encounter these objects and the narrative of the exhibition.
-I encourage [everyone] to take a courage step and visit the exhibition."

-The Midwest Center for Holocaust Education is a partner in the exhibition, and CHE Executive Director Jessica Rockhold says having the Holocaust artifacts in Kansas City is "incredibly significant and an unprecedented opportunity."
+The Midwest Center for Holocaust Education is a partner in the exhibition, and the center's Executive Director Jessica Rockhold says having the Holocaust artifacts in Kansas City is "incredibly significant."

 According to The Chronicle, the exhibit "explores the dual identity of the camp as a physical location -- the largest documented mass murder site in human history -- and as a symbol of the borderless manifestation of hatred and human barbarity."